NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ## Running the virtual machine

-The previous command creates a link with the name `result` in the working directory.
+The previous command created a link with the name `result` in the working directory.
-It links to the folder that contains the virtual machine.
+It links to the directory that contains the virtual machine.

 ```shell-session
 ls -R ./result